 Breastfeeding, postpartum women can have estrogen levels which remain high for longer (more days) than in a normal cycle.
 However, without progesterone to support and sustain the endometrial lining, some bleeding can occur as the endometrium sloughs off a bit.

 If you’re using the Marquette Method, you may notice that these bleeds correlate with getting more high readings on the monitor (which means elevated estrogen).
-If you’re tracking mucus, you may notice an increase in cervical mucus (also a sign of elevated estrogen levels.)
+If you’re using a mucus-based method of NFP, you may notice an increase in cervical mucus (also a sign of elevated estrogen levels.)

 Not all bleeding is considered a period.
 By definition a period is shedding of the endometrial lining that occurs after ovulation.
 Your first postpartum period might not present the same way that your periods did prior to pregnancy—some women’s first postpartum period is a relatively light bleed compared to what is normal for them, and some have a very very heavy bleed.
 It all depends on how thick the endometrial lining was and how healthy the follicle was after ovulation.

 Because the first postpartum period might not act the same as a ‘typical’ period for you, tracking the quality and quantity of bleeding is very important—it’ll help to determine whether the bleed you’re experiencing is truly a period, or not.

 If you’re experiencing postpartum bleeding, and aren’t sure what it may be related to, a great place to start is to collect day-by-day data about your experience.

 - How heavy was your bleeding?
 Was it spotting, light flow, moderate flow, or heavy flow?

 - What was the color of your bleeding?
 Was it bright red, dark red, brown, pink, or yellow?

 - Was it intermittent (on and off during the day) or continuous?